 Mauritius company registration is a simple process that brings forth many advantages.
-If properly structured, Mauritius company formation is a low cost, legally tax-efficient entity to conduct international business.
-Healy Consultants is ideally placed to advise on the best strategy for Mauritius business setup and provide a range of business startup and support services for Mauritius companies.
+If properly structured, it is a low cost, legally tax-efficient entity to conduct international business.
+Healy Consultants is ideally placed to advise on the best strategy for company registration in Mauritius and provide a range of business startup and support services for Mauritius companies.

 Advantages of Mauritius company registration

-- A Mauritius company formation can be incorporated within one week, with a minimum of one shareholder and one director of any nationality.
-The minimum paid up share capital is US$1 and our Client will not need to travel to complete Mauritius business setup engagement;
+- A Mauritius company can be incorporated within one week, with a minimum of one shareholder and one director of any nationality.
+The minimum paid up share capital is US$1 and our Client will not need to travel to complete business registration engagement;

-- Mauritius business setup is simple and cost-effective, which is an advantage for entrepreneurs interested in Mauritius company formation.
-According to the 2013 Doing Business Survey by the World Bank, Mauritius company formation is the world’s 20th easiest place to do business.
-The survey measures factors including Mauritius business setup procedures, time, cost and minimum capital required to start a business;
+- Mauritius business registration is simple and cost-effective, which is an advantage for entrepreneurs interested in setting up a company in Mauritius.
+According to the 2013 Doing Business Survey by the World Bank, Mauritius is the world’s 20th easiest place to do business.
+The survey measures factors including business registration procedures, time, cost and minimum capital required to start a business;

-- A Mauritius business setup enjoys access to over 30 double tax treaties signed with countries around the world;
+- A Mauritius business registration enjoys access to over 30 double tax treaties signed with countries around the world;

 - A Mauritius GBC1 is considered tax-resident in Mauritius, and corporate profits are taxed at 15%.
 However, tax credits are available which may bring the effective tax rate down to 3%.
 A GBC1 is not subject to capital gains tax or withholding tax.
 A Mauritius GBC2 Company is exempt from all taxes on income derived outside Mauritius.
 There is no income tax in Mauritius;